 What is the Pincus Urban Health Fellowship?

 The Pincus Urban Health Fellowship is a program that provides healthcare professionals a well-rounded education about the state of pediatric health in urban communities, and the skills needed to develop and implement new innovations addressing this population.
 The Fellowship was established in 2016 through the generous support of David N. Pincus and the Pincus Family Foundation.
-A goal of the Pincus Urban Health Fellowship is to build a team knowledgeable of, committed to, and embedded in the communities of North Philadelphia.
+A goal of the Pincus Urban Health Fellowship is to build a team knowledgeable of, committed to, and embedded in dense, diverse, and disparate urban communities such as North Philadelphia.

 In year one, Fellows will take the core curriculum for the MA Urban Bioethics, a series of courses that lay the theoretical and methodological groundwork for Fellows’ eventual project development.
 Coursework provides a clear understanding of the health disparities our urban children face every day, and Fellows will learn how social determinants of health, exposure to adverse experiences, violence, food insecurity, and poverty affect children’s long-term health.
 How these experiences impact growing health care costs and the successes and failure of current health care policies at the local and national level will also be explored.
 In addition to classroom didactic courses, Fellows will participate in a year-long, longitudinal, community engagement course that is founded on community-driven project development.
-All in-person classes are offered on the Lewis Katz School of Medicine campus in North Philadelphia.
+All in-person classes are offered on the Lewis Katz School of Medicine campus in North Philadelphia with Zoom options for Fellows who are not local.

 During the second year of the Fellowship, the Fellow will identify a specific pediatric, urban problem evident in North Philadelphia and work with academic, medical, and community mentors to develop, implement, and evaluate an innovative intervention with the goal of improving pediatric health in a fiscally sustainable way.